BYUCS260/Lab5-MongoComments/README.md

-Minimal Passoff | The GET interface for your REST service returns the current comments| 25% Basic Passoff | You can pass the POST interface for your REST service a new comment and it correctly inserts it. | 55% Good Passoff | Your jquery application displays things properly. | 80% Full Passoff | You add the ability for users to delete or update a comment. | 90% Perfect Passoff | Your code is included in your submission, and your page looks really good.
+Minimal Passoff | The GET interface for your REST service returns the current comments| 25% Basic Passoff | You can pass the POST interface for your REST service a new comment and it correctly inserts it. | 55% Good Passoff | Your jquery application displays things properly. | 80% Full Passoff | You add the ability for users to delete and update a comment. | 90% Perfect Passoff | Your code is included in your submission, and your page looks really good.
 This is subjective, so wow us. | 100%